 - Search Scope - The Search Scope determines what level to search at for a matching user profile in the user store.
 This should be set to SUBTREE, which searches the base DN and all levels below as this ensures it will find the user profile assuming it exists.
 Other settings are OBJECT (only searches the Base DN) and ONELEVEL (only searches the single level below, but not the Base DN).

 AM will search all user stores for a matching user profile.
 If you have multiple user stores, it is recommended that you use different naming attributes for each user store as AM merges user attributes if multiple user stores contain the same naming attribute=value combination.
 If you update naming attributes in a user store, you will need to make corresponding changes to the relevant authentication module.

-You can check the Search and Naming attributes in the user store using the console or ssoadm:
+You can check the Search and Naming attributes in the user store using the AM admin UI or ssoadm:

-- Console: navigate to: Realms > [Realm Name] > Data Stores > [Data Store].
+- AM admin UI: navigate to: Realms > [Realm Name] > Data Stores > [Data Store].

 - ssoadm: enter the following command: $ ./ssoadm show-datastore -e [realmname] -m [datastorename] -u [adminID] -f [passwordfile] replacing [realmname], [datastorename], [adminID] and [passwordfile] with appropriate values.

 The values you are looking for are: LDAP Users Search Attribute (sun-idrepo-ldapv3-config-users-search-attribute) and Authentication Naming Attribute (sun-idrepo-ldapv3-config-auth-naming-attr).
 You can use the update-datastore ssoadm command to change these properties if needed.